-You’d be surprised how many famous actors have lent their voices to animated characters over the years.
-Voiceover acting appeals to many celebrities who enjoy sharing their acting talents with the world in a different way.
+It’s amazing how many famous actors have lent their voices to animated characters over the years.
+Voice over acting appeals to many celebrities who enjoy acting in a different way.
 Chances are you’ve watched some of these shows and movies and didn’t realize whose voice it was you were hearing.

 Phil Hartman – Dennis the Menace